6 Tips to Prepare Your Dog for Hunting Season

 • Clean with clean water or saline solution

 • Wash with Betadine.
-If the wound is deep, you can wash the inside with betadine diluted 10% in saline.
+If the wound is deep, wash the inside with betadine diluted 10% in saline.

 • Rinse with saline solution.